Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/databricks/sample4_ci_cd/pyspark/README.md

     - **databricksToken** - Databricks PAT token.
     - **databricksClusterId** - Databricks cluster id that will be used to run the notebooks.
 1. In Azure DevOps, [create Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser) based on below azure-pipeline definitions:
+    - `devops/ci-pipeline.yml` - name this `mdw-dbx-pyspark-ci-pipeline`
-    - `devops/azure-pipelines.yaml` - name this `mdw-dbx-pyspark-cicd-pipeline`
+    - `devops/cd-pipeline.yml` - name this `mdw-dbx-pyspark-cd-pipeline`
-1. Run the `mdw-dbx-pyspark-cicd-pipeline` manually or trigger it by commit changes to master branch.
+1. Run the `mdw-dbx-pyspark-ci-pipeline` manually or trigger it by commit changes to checkout branch; then trigger `mdw-dbx-pyspark-cd-pipeline` manually if UT runs good in former pipeline.
 1. For running unit test locally, Spark and Hadoop setup is required.
     - Download Spark source from [here](https://www.apache.org/dyn/closer.lua/spark/spark-3.1.1/spark-3.1.1-bin-hadoop2.7.tgz) if it not there yet.
     - Extract the download file then set/export SPARK_HOME to the extracted path.